-Designing Your Home Office on a Budget
+How to Design Your Home Office on a Budget

 There are two rules to office design on a budget:

-- Buy only what you need.
+- Buy what you need.

 You have to follow these two rules scrupulously if you want to achieve an affordable, workable office design.
-To help you accomplish the goal, however, here's a list of the office furniture and equipment you actually need to set up a small or home office with tips on how you can get what you need without spending much.
+To help you accomplish the goal, however, here's a list of the office furniture and equipment you need to set up a small or home office with tips on how you can get what you need without spending much.

-What You Absolutely Need & Where to Find Cheap Office Furniture and Equipment
+Where to Find Cheap Office Furniture and Equipment

 1) Office Desk

 How to Save Money - Can’t find an office desk at a reasonable price?
 Buy a plain rectangular pine kitchen table instead.
 These can be found at lower-end furniture stores or even used quite cheaply.
-You’ll end up with a fairly large good-looking work surface and can compensate for the lack of drawers by placing a single or two drawer filing cabinet under one side.
+You’ll end up with a relatively sizeable good-looking work surface and can compensate for the lack of drawers by placing a single or two drawer filing cabinet under one side.
 Stay away from those computer desks or workstations proliferating at many lower-end furniture stores and retail chains; they’re often inexpensive, but they’re also pint-sized and flimsy.

 Want an even cheaper option?
 Go to a resale/thrift outlet such as Habitat for Humanity (a registered charity) and pick up a used interior door.
 Refinish it if you like and prop it over two filing cabinets of the right height for you to sit and work comfortably.